rhakim42/rhakim42.github.io/_posts/2019-07-24-four-color-theorem.md

 ## Proof of the 6-Color theorem
 Since the 4-color theorem is rather difficult to prove, let us start with the substantially easier (and weaker) 6-color theorem: no map requires more than 6 colors to ensure that no two adjacent regions have the same color.

 We can apply theorems about planar graphs in order to prove the 6-colorability of all maps.
-One theorem is that every planar graph with v \geq 3 vertices and e edges, e \leq  3v - 6 (for a proof, see the Testing for Planarity section on this page).
-We can use this to prove that every planar configuration will have at least one vertex that connects to \leq 5 edges.
+One theorem is that every planar graph with $v \geq 3$ vertices and $e$ edges, $e \leq  3v - 6$ (for a proof, see the Testing for Planarity section on this page).
+We can use this to prove that every planar configuration will have at least one vertex that connects to $\leq 5$ edges.

 ![image](https://github.com/user-attachments/assets/1a945ae4-662b-456f-9efc-55e7189b5931)

 At least one of the vertices in any planar graph will look like one of the above vertices (shown in red).
 In other words, at least one vertex in a planar graph has less than or equal to 5 edges connected to it.

-We will use proof by contradiction, so assume that every vertex in a graph connects to \geq 6 edges.
-Every edge connects to exactly 2 vertices, so e \geq \frac{6}{2}v.
-From the theorem above we know e \leq  3v - 6, so therefore 3v \leq  3v - 6 which is an obvious contradiction.
+We will use proof by contradiction, so assume that every vertex in a graph connects to $\geq 6$ edges.
+Every edge connects to exactly 2 vertices, so $e \geq \frac{6}{2}v$.
+From the theorem above we know $e \leq  3v - 6$, so therefore $3v \leq  3v - 6$ which is an obvious contradiction.

 We can use proof by contradiction again to prove the 6-color theorem.
 Imagine there are some graphs that are not 6-colorable.
 If this is true, then there must be some minimal graph that is not 6-colorable.
 This graph – called a minimal criminal for “breaking the law” of 6-colorability – has the property that removing any edge will render it 6-colorable.